 Trauma medical director

-Proof of board certification in general surgery.
+Proof of board certification in general surgery or pediatric surgery (pediatric centers only) by the American Board of Medical Specialties (ABM S), American osteopathic Association (AOA), or Royal College of Physicians and Surgeons of Canada (RCPS – C).

+If a board certified general surgeon who is not board certified or board eligible in pediatric surgery serves as the pediatric TMD, they must also:

+Hold current pediatric advanced life support (P ALS) certification

+Have a written affiliation agreement with a pediatric TMD had another verified level I pediatric trauma Center whose role is to assist with process improvement, guideline development, and complex case discussions

+Serve as the medical director of a single trauma program

 Documentation that the hospital granted the medical director full and unrestricted privileges to provide general surgical and trauma care surgical services for adult and pediatric patients.

+Participate on the trauma call panel

 Documentation that the medical director manages a minimum of 28 trauma cases per year (average of seven trauma cases per quarter), at least eight of which are pediatric, if the medical director manages pediatric trauma patients.
 These cases may include operative and non- operative interventions.